-Q: I'm not sure what job I want to do so how can I make sure I pick the right subjects.
+Q: I'm not sure what job I want to do so how can I make sure I pick the right subjects?

 A: It is important to ensure that students select subjects that they are interested in, in order to ensure that they receive a broad, balanced curriculum.
+You can request a careers interview with Ms Rush if you wish, speak to you Head of Year.